heistp/irtt/README.md

       correct HMAC key, also specified with the `--hmac` flag.
    5) You're trying to connect to a listener that's listening on an unspecified IP address, but reply packets are coming back on a different route from the requests, or not coming back at all.
-This can happen for example in network environments with [asymmetric routing and a firewall or NAT] (https://www.cisco.com/web/services/news/ts_newsletter/tech/chalktalk/archives/200903.html).
+This can happen in network environments with [asymmetric routing and a firewall or NAT] (https://www.cisco.com/web/services/news/ts_newsletter/tech/chalktalk/archives/200903.html).
+      There are several possible solutions to this:
+      - Change your network configuration to avoid the problem.
+      - Have the IRTT server listen on specific addresses with the `-b` flag.
-      The best solution may be to change the network configuration to avoid this problem, but when this is not possible, try running the server with the `--set-src-ip` flag.
-This explicitly sets the source address on all reply packets from listeners on unspecified IP addresses to the destination address that the request was received on.
-It's not done by default in order to avoid the additional per-packet heap allocations required by the `golang.org/x/net` packages.
+      - Use the `--set-src-ip` flag on the server, which explicitly sets the source address on all reply packets from listeners on unspecified IP addresses to the destination address that the request was received on.
+        The only reason this is not done by default is to avoid the extra per-packet heap allocations required by the `golang.org/x/net` packege to do so.

 5) Why is the send (or receive) delay negative or much larger than I expect?